getsentry/ingest-load-tester/README.md

 The load tester can be run both against the Fake Sentry Server and against a full Relay-Sentry chain.

-In general the load tester does not care (or see) if it is running against the Fake Sentry Server or against the a full Relay-Sentry chain.
-The only difference in running against a real sentry server is that the tests should provide real project IDs and DSNs (otherwise the real Sentry will reject the requests).
+Configuration is split across two files:

-There is a flag in `locust.config.yml` that controls how the load test uses project ids.
+- **`locust.config.yml`** — Defines relay/kafka settings and organization profiles for HTTP

-If the flag is `use_fake_projects: true` then it expects to run against a Fake Sentry server and it will use as many projects as it wants with ids starting at 1 and going all the way to `max_num_projects` (specified by each individual test).
-For all projects it will use the same DSN key specified under `fake_projects.key` which will be safely ignored by FakeSentry.
+  load tests.
+Organizations are required for HTTP tests (ingest and read API) but do not apply to kafka consumer tests.
+Each organization specifies a `slug`, `api_host`, `auth_token_env_var` (the name of an environment variable containing a Sentry auth token), `projects` (by slug — IDs and keys are resolved from the API at startup), and `user_tasks` (each with a `name` and `weight`).

-If the flag is `use_fake_projects: false` then the tests will use the project Ids and Keys listed under the `projects` field in `locust.config.yml` and, of course, it will use up to the number of projects listed in the config file.
+- **`http.test.yml`** / **`kafka_consumers.test.yml`** — Define the user classes and their task

-Besides configuring how the load tests use projects `locust.config.yml` also contains configurations about the Relay server and the kafka broker.
+  parameters (query params, wait times, etc.).
+Weights for HTTP tasks are controlled by the org profile in `locust.config.yml`, not in the test YAML.

-Under the `relay` key one configures the upstream which is either the url of the FakeSentry or the url of a running `relay` server
+Under the `relay` key in `locust.config.yml` one configures the upstream which is either the url of the FakeSentry or the url of a running `relay` server.

 Under the `kafka` key one configures the address of the broker and the names of the ingest and outcome topics (which normally should be left to their default values).

 ### Running